MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/migrate-identity-providers.md

 # Migrate identity providers to Azure AD B2C

 Power Pages supports multiple authentication systems.
 Users can authenticate to your site with local credentials or using federated external identity providers that comply with standard protocols such as OIDC, SAML 2.0, and WS-Federation.
-We recommend you use the Azure AD B2C identity provider for authentication and deprecate other identity providers.
+We recommend you use the Azure Active Directory (Azure AD) B2C identity provider for authentication and deprecate other identity providers.

 > [!IMPORTANT]
 >